 Cumulative aggregate realized capital losses equals the sum of the deficit between the net sales price of each investment, when sold, and the original cost of such investment since our inception.
 The entire portfolio's aggregate unrealized capital depreciation, if any, equals the sum of the deficit between the fair value of each investment security as of the applicable calculation date and the original cost of such investment security.
-As of June 30, 2020, no capital gains-based incentive fees were contractually due to the Adviser.
-During the year ended March 31, 2020, capital gains-based incentive fees of \$8.1 million were contractually due and paid to the Adviser.
+As of and for the period ended June 30, 2021, no capital gains-based incentive fees were contractually due to the Adviser.
+As of and for the year ended March 31, 2021, no capital gains-based incentive fees were contractually due to the Adviser.

 In accordance with GAAP, accrual of the capital gains-based incentive fee is determined as if our investments had been liquidated at their fair values as of the end of the reporting period.
 Therefore, GAAP requires that the capital gains-based incentive fee accrual consider the aggregate unrealized capital appreciation in the calculation, as a capital gains-based incentive fee would be payable if such unrealized capital appreciation were realized.
 There can be no assurance that any such unrealized capital appreciation will be realized in the future.
-Accordingly, a GAAP accrual is calculated at the end of the reporting period based on (i) cumulative aggregate realized capital gains since our inception, plus (ii) the entire portfolio's aggregate unrealized capital appreciation, if any, less (iii) cumulative aggregate realized capital losses since our inception, less (iv) the entire portfolio's aggregate unrealized capital appreciation, if any.
-If such amount is positive at the end of a reporting period, a capital gains-based incentive fee equal to 20.0% of such amount, less the aggregate amount of capital gains-based incentive fees accrued in all prior years, is recorded, regardless of whether such amount is contractually due under the terms of the Advisory Agreement.
+Accordingly, a GAAP accrual is calculated at the end of the reporting period based on (i) cumulative aggregate realized capital gains since our inception, plus (ii) the entire portfolio's aggregate unrealized capital appreciation, if any, less (iii) cumulative aggregate realized capital losses since our inception, less (iv) the entire portfolio's aggregate unrealized capital depreciation, if any, If such amount is positive at the end of a reporting period, a capital gains-based incentive fee equal to 20.0% of such amount, less the aggregate amount of capital gains-based incentive fees accrued in all prior years, is recorded, regardless of whether such amount is contractually due under the terms of the Advisory Agreement.
 If such amount is negative, then there is no accrual for such period and prior period accruals are reversed, as appropriate.
-During the three months ended June 30, 2020 and 2019, we recorded a reversal of \$0.8 million and \$0.5 million, respectively, of previously accrued capital gains-based incentive fees, respectively.
+During the three months ended June 30, 2021, we recorded capital gains-based incentive fees of \$10.3 million.
+During the three months ended June 30, 2020, we recorded a reversal of \$0.8 million of previously accrued capital gains-based incentive fees.